Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: INTRODUCTION

 Consider, for example, the scenario depicted in \Cref{fig:motexample}.
 An autonomous vehicle is equipped with an ensemble of (black-box) image-based controllers for lane keeping.
 These controllers could be, for example, realized by an ensemble of convolutional neural networks of different architectures and trained on different data sets.
 Depending on how each CNN was trained and the distribution of its training data, each controller may exhibit specific biases, for instance, due to the presence or absence of particular features during training, or because they were trained on distinct datasets, leading to varying performance across different contexts.
-So, one controller may perform better in certain weather conditions, another controller may be more robust in certain traffic situations or times of the day.
-The goal is to manage this ensemble via a monitor that learns to identify which controller is most reliable in a given context, and delegates control accordingly.
-In the case that the monitor determines that none of the controllers can be trusted to uphold the safety specification in a current context, it triggers a switch to a fail-safe controller, usually realized by a less-optimal but verified control policy, thus ensuring continued safety.
-A key challenge here will be to create a monitor that maintains safety, yet without being to overly conservative, i.e., that resorts to too many unnecessary switches to the fail-safe.
+One controller may perform better in certain weather conditions, another controller may be more robust in certain traffic situations or times of the day.
+The goal is to manage this ensemble via a monitor that learns to identify which controller is most reliable in a given context, and delegate control accordingly.
+In case the monitor determines that none of the controllers can be trusted to uphold the safety specification in the current context, it triggers a switch to a fail-safe controller, usually realized by a less-optimal but verified control policy, thus ensuring continued safety.
+A key challenge will be to create a monitor that maintains safety, yet without being too conservative, i.e., resorting to too many unnecessary switches to the fail-safe.